codingnepal/weather-app-javascript/README.md

 ## Usage

 Paste your API key to the appid parameter of the given URLs.
-These URLs are in line.no 27 & 33.
+These URLs are in line.no 27 & 33 of script.js file.
 You can get an API key from [here](https://openweathermap.org/api) for free and view my [blog](https://www.codingnepalweb.com/build-weather-app-html-javascript/) for detailed information.

 ```javascript
 api = `https://api.openweathermap.org/data/2.5/weather?q=${city}&units=metric&appid=your_api_key`;